 The Minimum Data Rate field is 3 octets long and contains an unsigned integer in units of kilobits per second that specifies the lowest total data rate specified at the MAC_SAP for transport of MSDUs or A-MSDUs that the STA is going to transmit.
 The minimum MAC_SAP data rate does not include the MAC and PHY overheads incurred in transferring the MSDUs or A-MSDUs.

 The Received Signal Strength Limit (RSSL) field is an unsigned integer.
-The receiver of Probe Request frame is obliged to respond, if the reception power of the frame is equal or higher than -82dBm + RSSL value * 0.5dBm.
+The receiver of Probe Request frame is obliged to respond, if the reception power of the frame is equal or higher than -90dBm + (RSSL value * 0.5dBm).
 Value 255 indicates that receiver is obliged to respond regardless of the reception power of the Probe Request frame.

 OUI Response Criteria field is a bitmap, in which the bits corresponds to the Vendor Specific elements of the Probe Request frame in order of presence, bit0 corresponds to the first Vendor Specific element, bit1 corresponds the second and so on.
 A bit in the OUI Response Criteria field is set to 1 to indicate that the receiver must know the Organization Identifier field of the corresponding Vendor Specific element in order to be obliged to respond to the request and otherwise set to 0.
 If the number of the Vendor Specific elements of the Probe Request frame is less than the number of bits of the OUI Response Criteria field, the remaining bits of the OUI Response Criteria field are set to 0.